RadiologyInfo - The radiology information resource for patients

 Benefits

-• X-ray equipment is relatively inexpensive and widely available in physician offices, ambulatory care centers, nursing homes and other locations, making it convenient for both patients and physicians.
+• X-ray equipment is relatively inexpensive and widely available in emergency rooms, doctors’ offices, ambulatory care centers, nursing homes, and other locations.
+This makes it convenient for both patients and doctors.

 • Because x-ray imaging is fast and easy, it is particularly useful in emergency diagnosis and treatment.